AstraZeneca-NGS/VarDictJava/Readme.md

 26. SHIFT3 - No. of bases to be shifted to 3 prime for deletions due to alternative alignment
 27. MSI - MicroSattelite. > 1 indicates MSI
 28. MSINT - MicroSattelite unit length in bp
-29. NM - average number of mismatches for reads containing variant
+29. NM - average number of mismatches for reads containing the variant
 30. HICNT - number of high-quality reads with the variant
 31. HICOV - position coverage by high quality reads
 21. 5pFlankSeq - neighboring reference sequence to 5' end